Skip to main content

 Check Restaurant Hygiene

-Restaurants in Latvia generally maintain good hygiene standards.
-However, it's still a good idea to quickly check for cleanliness and proper food storage before dining, especially in less touristy areas.
+Restaurants in Latvia generally keep good hygiene standards.
+Still, glance around for cleanliness and proper food storage before you sit down, especially off the tourist track.

 LOW